mysterioux/gatsby-chrisblog/content/posts/2019-04-07---Beginners-guide-to-zsh.md

 Just this morning while trying to make my command prompt look a bit more like linux using <a href="https://cmder.net" target="_blank">cmder</a>, I quickly switched to <a href="https://twitter.com/wesbos" target="_blank">Wesbos</a> course on <a href="http://commandlinepoweruser.com" target="_blank">Command Line Power User</a>

 What struck me was the bash terminal he was using.
 It looked really pretty and I told me self, "I what something like this".
 So in his course, he taught about Zsh & Z. I did a little study and research and soon got hooked up with [Zsh](https://ohmyz.sh) terminal  which is an extended Bourne Shell with a large number of improvements.
 I had to get it running on my system.
-But the problem was, I was using WINDOWS 10, OUCH!
+But the problem was, I was using WINDOWS 10, **OUCH!**

-But I determine to get it running, so I had two choice, Install Windows Linxu Subsystem like or Cygwin.
+But I determine to get it running, so I had two choices, Install Windows Linxu Subsystem like or Cygwin.
 I went for both.
 (Laughing seriously here)

 This is the final look of what I am trying to achieve:
 ![Zsh Prompt](/media/zshprompt.png)